aminmbare/Computational-intelligence/lab2/README.md

 #  LAB 2 : GENETIC ASLGORITHM FOR SET COVERING PROBELM

-for this lab I used the genetic algoritrhm to solve thebset covering problem
+for this lab I used the genetic algoritrhm to solve the set covering problem

 **Let**